 To make reading easier, more comprehensible and connect people with the point they are reading about, use section headings.
 Not only does this make writing easier for you, because you can stay focused.
 This helps break up the text, increases retention and makes it more interesting to read.

 I find the fastest way to get the content I want to use no matter if it is a blog or a book, is to use the speech to text recognition in notes, email, or dragon dictation and take your organized outline and takeaways and headings and start talking the content.
 I am much more comfortable talking then I am writing, plus this enables me to do it while I am in the car or folding laundry and saves time in getting my thoughts on paper.
 Then I can sit down in peace and quiet and review my thoughts and make the edits.
 For many people it is much easier to edit something than it is to start it.

 If you are really short on time and not short on money, you can also send these thoughts to a ghost writer who will take your tone and your content and message it into a better draft for you to review and edit.
 I have recommendations for people who write on behalf of others and do a great job in capturing your tone.
 You can also test them out with a small sample too to make sure you are happy with their style and translation of your content.

-I must have one through 50 edits of my book.
-After a while you don’t want to see it anymore and just want to get it to market.
+I must have gone through 50 edits of my book.
+After a while, you don’t want to see it anymore and just want to get it to market.
 If you are a women and had a baby you can relate to the process of publishing a book to being pregnant.
-As you move along in your term and edits like when you are 9 months pregnant you just feel like “lets just get this baby out now” It is the most uncomfortable part of the process.
+As you move along in your term and edits like when you are 9 months pregnant you just feel like “let’s just get this baby out now” It is the most uncomfortable part of the process.
 That is why the deadline is important too.